Exceptional Care for You and Your Baby

 - Prenatal complications

-- Perinatal Care and Neonatal Intensive Care Unit (NICU)
+- Perinatal Care, Neonatal Intensive Care Unit (NICU) and Intermediate Care Nursery (ICN)

 -

-Manage your risks and eliminate stress by delivering at a UChicago Medicine AdventHealth hospital campus with a neonatal intensive care unit (NICU) and a perinatal services level appropriate to your needs.
-And because our locations are so close to home, you and your family can spend less time traveling — and more time at your new baby's side.
+Manage your risks and eliminate stress by delivering at a UChicago Medicine AdventHealth hospital with a neonatal intensive care unit (NICU) and perinatal services appropriate to your needs.
+And because our locations are so close to home, you and your family can spend less time traveling and more time at your new baby's side.

 Our hospitals in the area have the following NICU designations: